-- (a) A Member may appeal against a decision of the Returning Officer by contacting the Chair of the Electoral Tribunal. - (b) If the Chair considers that the Returning Officer's decision should be reviewed, they must convene a meeting of the Electoral Tribunal in accordance with rule 13.6 of the Constitution. - (c) If a meeting of the Electoral Tribunal is convened, it must be held as soon as is practicable and necessary given the urgency of the matter, and in accordance with rule 13.6 of the Constitution. - (d) An appeal in accordance with this Regulation is by way of rehearing. - (e) At the meeting the Member appealing must be given an opportunity to present their case. - (f) The Returning Officer must be given an opportunity to respond.

-- (g) The Electoral Tribunal may hear submissions from any other interested person or a person that the Electoral Tribunal believes may assist with its deliberations. - (h) The Electoral Tribunal must then rule on the matter. - (i) The Electoral Tribunal may make declaratory rulings in accordance with this Regulation. - (j) The Electoral Tribunal may not make a ruling in accordance with this Regulation that alters the result of an election that has been declared if the appeal has been brought after the time set in Regulation 7.6(a). - (k) The Returning Officer may appeal in accordance with this Regulation against their own decision if subsequently satisfied it was wrong and if the decision is not otherwise able to be reversed.
-Regulation 7.4(f) does not then apply. - (I) In this Regulation, "decision" includes omission and failure to act.
+- (a) A Member may appeal against a decision of the Returning Officer at any time before the result of an election to which the decision relates is declared by the Electoral Tribunal by contacting the Chair of the Electoral Tribunal. - (b) If the Chair of the Electoral Tribunal considers that the Returning Officer's decision should be reviewed, they must convene a meeting of the Electoral Tribunal in accordance with rule 13.9 of the Constitution. - (c) If a meeting of the Electoral Tribunal is convened, it must be held as soon as is practicable and necessary given the urgency of the matter, and in accordance with rule 13.9 of the Constitution. - (d) An appeal in accordance with this Regulation is by way of rehearing. - (e) At the meeting the Member appealing must be given an opportunity to present their case. - (f) The Returning Officer must be given an opportunity to respond. - (g) The Electoral Tribunal may hear submissions from any other interested person or a person that the Electoral Tribunal believes may assist with its deliberations. - (h) The Electoral Tribunal must then rule on the matter. - (i) The Electoral Tribunal may make declaratory rulings in accordance with this Regulation. - (j) The Electoral Tribunal may not make a ruling in accordance with this Regulation that alters the result of an election that has been declared if the appeal has been brought after the time set in Regulation 7.6(a). - (k) The Returning Officer may appeal in accordance with this Regulation against their own decision if subsequently satisfied it was wrong and if the decision is not otherwise able to be reversed.
+Regulation 7.4(f) does not then apply. - (I) In this Regulation 7.4, "decision" includes omission and failure to act.